Role of Buffers

 Buffers are used in electrophoresis to create the pH and conduct the current.
 The buffer ions will carry the current during electrophoresis.

-The pH set by the buffer determines the net charge on the solutes.
+The buffer's pH setting determines the solutes' net charge.
 The pH ionizes these solutes, and the resulting net charge determines which electrode the solutes migrate toward.
-Besides setting the pH, the buffer also maintains the pH throughout the electrophoresis of the sample.
+The buffer also maintains the pH throughout the sample's electrophoresis.